-Further, it is important to note that on this Marxist view, all ideas-ethical, philosophical, religious, artistic, etc.-are mere epiphenomena produced by the real driving force of cultural conflict and movement (the circumstances and methods of production)-all ideas except, of course, Marxist ones!!
+Further, it is important to note that on this Marxist view, all ideas-ethical, philosophical, religious, artistic, etc.-are mere epiphenomena produced by the real driving force of cultural conflict and movement (the circumstances and methods of production)-all ideas except, of course, Marxist ones!
 One result of this is the dismissal of the ethical and religious ideas of the bourgeoisie as mere attempts to retain cultural hegemony by keeping the proletariat in its place (as Nietzsche put it, Christianity is Platonism for the masses).
 This dismissal finds its parallel in the DSW notion that any dominant class resistance to DSW is merely an intentional or unconscious attempt (since members of the dominant class are blind to race) to retain dominance.
 Accordingly, the intrinsic rationality of arguments raised by members of the dominant class may safely be ignored with impunity since those arguments are nothing but the expression of irrational causes that attempt to retain cultural dominance and power.

-Beginning with the thought of Antonio in the early 20th Century, Marxists saw that the West could not be destroyed by classical Marxist theory and its concomitant analysis of class struggle in terms of economic factors because, especially in America, there was a huge middle class that did not fit neatly into Marx's twofold division of capitalist countries.
-So, Gramsci developed what has come to be known as "Neo-Marxism".
-It is "Marxist" because (1) it reduces the individual to a mere member of a class, (2) it dismisses ideas as mere attempts to gain or retain cultural dominance, and (3) it sees class struggle for power as the central moving force that drives history and the evolution of cultures (sin, connection to God, and ideas have little or no place in this scheme).
-It is "Neo" because Gramsci cashed out the fundamental nature of class warfare, not in terms of economics, but in terms of dominance and power-the dominant class and those various groups who are victimized by the dominant class.
+Beginning with the thought of Antonio Gramsci in the early twentieth century, Marxists saw that the West could not be destroyed by classical Marxist theory and its concomitant analysis of class struggle in terms of economic factors because, especially in America, there was a huge middle class that did not fit neatly into Marx's two-fold division of capitalist countries.
+So, Gramsci developed what has come to be known as "neo-Marxism".
+It is Marxist because (1) it reduces the individual to a mere member of a class, (2) it dismisses ideas as mere attempts to gain or retain cultural dominance, and (3) it sees class struggle for power as the central moving force that drives history and the evolution of cultures (sin, connection to God, and ideas have little or no place in this scheme).
+It is "neo" because Gramsci cashed out the fundamental nature of class warfare, not in terms of economics, but in terms of dominance and power-the dominant class and those various groups who are victimized by the dominant class.

 Against this secular worldview, suffice it to say that Evangelicals are against secular social justice for several reasons that should be evident, and, instead, seek to promote a more holistically healthy social order.
-As Adrian van Kaam and Susan Muto have noted, for the spiritually mature Christian, proper social action will seek to balance social justice (understood biblically), social peace/harmony and the absence of social rage, and social mercy.25
+As Adrian van Kaam and Susan Muto have noted, for the spiritually mature Christian, proper social action will seek to balance social justice (understood biblically), social peace, andharmony with the absence of social rage, and social mercy.32

-7. Care for God's creation.
-There has been a great deal of confusion about the Bible's teaching on care for creation.26 Evangelicals understand that teaching to entail that we are to be stewards of creation and care for it since it is intrinsically good and, though fallen, the handiwork of God.
-Given the fall, animals are now provided by God to be used as food.
-Moreover, given the Law of Double Effect and the teleological (non-utilitarian) Principle of Proportionality it entails, care for creation is not an absolute obligation with the highest degree of incumbency.
-The Principle of Proportionality states that the moral rectitude of an action is a function of the preponderance of human value over disvalue that results through the action.
+7. We must all care for God's creation.
+There has been a great deal of confusion about the Bible's teaching on care for creation.33 Evangelicals understand that teaching to entail that we are to be stewards of creation and care for it since it is intrinsically good and, though fallen, the handiwork of God.
+Given the Fall, animals are now provided by God to be used as food.
+Moreover, given the law of double effect and the teleological (nonutilitarian) principle of proportionality it entails, care for creation is not an absolute obligation with the highest degree of incumbency.
+The principle of proportionality states that the moral rectitude of an action is a function of the preponderance of human value over disvalue that results through the action.